alexiugh3/web-design/README.md

-# web-design
+# Introduction to Web Design
+## Seasons in Washington Square Park
-In-class demo for educational purposes
+### In-class demo for educational purposes